 • Eighty arshin red silk went to the flags.

-If the genitive plural of nouns does not count, then you need to use the ending -ov:
+If the genitive plural of nouns does not have a counting value, then you need to use the ending -ov:

-• You only need to add one hundred grams.
+• You only need to add a hundred grams.

-• Without the necessary gigabytes unable to download all information.
+• Without necessary gigabytes It will not be possible to download all the information.

 The nationality of people has a collective meaning, therefore the genitive form of nouns is used mainly with a zero ending:

-• Group Turkmen went to the ladder of the plane.
+• Group Turkmen went to the plane's steps.

-• Several Armenians formed a team of builders.
+• Some Armenians made up a team of builders.

 • Arrival Bulgarians was furnished solemnly.